Nathan-Nesbitt/roBERTaCODE/code2nl/README.md

 # Fine-Tuning
-This folder contains all of the nessisary scripts to fine-tune a model on the code2nl task also known as Code Summarization.
+This folder contains all of the necessary scripts to fine-tune a model on the code2nl task also known as Code Summarization.

 ## Running